 This comfortable family-owned resort takes full advantage of its woodsy northeast Lower Peninsula setting.
 Horse-drawn wagons take guests through the forest to an elk preserve and a five-course dinner cooked on wood-burning stoves in a lovely, spacious cabin.
 Woods frame the resorts 18-hole course.
 Golfers find ample challenge here, especially the big finish over water and rocks to No. 17s elevated green and No. 18s two-tier green.

 Secluded deep in the forests of the northeastern Lower Peninsula, this year-round resort is likely to inspire love at first sight.
 The massive log lodge features a two-story lobby with a towering cathedral ceiling, enormous stone fireplace and beautiful stained-glass window support that impression.

 Four championship courses dotted with sparkling water and blooming flower beds draw golfers who probably won't be able to resist playing at least some of every day.
 Off the courses, guests canoe, tube and fly fish on the famed nearby Au Sable River.
 Hiking and mountain biking trails weave through the 3,000-acre enclave.

 GRAND TRAVERSE RESORT & SPA

 You can see the 17-story glass-sheathed tower from miles away.
-It’s surrounded by trees and carefully manicured golf courses.
-This huge retreat—900 acres, with 600 guest rooms, suites and condos—founded its reputation on golf.
+Its surrounded by trees and carefully manicured golf courses.
+This huge 900 acres retreat, with 600 guest rooms, suites and condos founded its reputation on golf.
 But it also has built an impressive list of add-ons including a spa, indoor tennis and sports center, and fine dining in the tower-top restaurant.
-The Bear, a par-72 course designed by Jack Nicklaus is rated one of the nation’s most challenging and also takes the price for Michigan’s toughest.
+The Bear, a par-72 course designed by Jack Nicklaus is rated one of the nations most challenging and also takes the price for Michigan's toughest.